Contour integration underlies fundamental Bernoulli number recurrence

+In Section 4 we augment the discussion by admitting the full-fledged Ber- noulli polynomials $B_{n}(z)$ as integrand factors during contour integration (Eq.
+(26)).
+And, while this route will no longer lead us directly to recurrence (5), it will underwrite two key ingredients upon which its demonstration in Sections 2 and 3 pivots, to wit, an {\textit{ab initio}} derivation of the Euler link (17) between Riemann's zeta $\zeta(2m)$ and Bernoulli number $B_{2m}$ at all even indices $2m\geq 2,$ and the odd index nullity $B_{2m+1}=0$ $\,\forall\,m\geq 1$ invoked during passage from Eq.
+(19) to Eq.
+(20) below.
+Moreover, the toolkit of Bernoulli polynomial identities will provide, in Eq.
+(43), a fresh derivation of great elegance, as if one were still needed, of the log-sine evaluation (14).

-We round out this note with an appendix wherein contour integration cedes place to the more elementary setting of a Fourier series on whose basis (14) is recovered yet again (as (27)) through repeated integration by parts.
+We round out this note with an appendix wherein contour integration cedes place to the more elementary setting of a Fourier series on whose basis (14) is recovered yet again (as Eq.
+(51)) through repeated integration by parts.
 That same Fourier series provides moreover an exceedingly short and simple confirmation of (1), complementary to the contour integral method, an option to which allusion has already been made in Footnote 3.
 Of course, at this point, no further light can, nor need be shed upon (5) \textit{per se}.